Band Camp 2026

 What if my student has medical conditions and can't participate in certain activities?

 Please have them remind Mr. Moreno and the staff about any limitations and ensure that a doctor's note is provided to our school nurse detailing these restrictions.
 Also please make sure your student is healthy enough to participate fully in marching band.
 Students who have physical limitations may put themselves and other students at risk for injury.
+Although we want all students to participate, student safety and health is our priority.

 Can I take my student on a last-minute family trip?